Ford UK plans to release 13 electric vehicles by 2020, with 40 new models coming globally by 2022.

 *Based on full charge.
 Estimated range using Worldwide Harmonised Light Vehicle Test Procedure (WLTP) applies to an available configuration.
 Actual range varies with conditions such as external elements, driving behaviours, vehicle maintenance, and lithium-ion battery age.

 While the value you may pay for an electric vehicle may appear to be costly, it turns out to be more affordable over the long haul.
 You can profit by government grants, zero RFL, no congestion charges, no fuel costs and, with less mechanical parts requiring fixing and supplanting, lower vehicle maintenance costs.

 The expense to completely charge an electric vehicle relies upon the model and where you are charging.
-At home, a full charge will frequently cost around £8.40; at a quick charging point, you can hope to pay roughly £6.50 for a 30-minute charge.
-Numerous open charging areas, for example, working environments and general stores are usually currently free.
+At home, a full charge will cost around £3.00 -£4.00.
+Numerous open charging areas, in public car parks and general stores are usually currently free.

 The government offers a Plug-in Car grant of up to £3,500 off the purchase price of certain hybrid and electric cars, or up to £8,000 for electric vans.
 Other benefits include car tax exemptions if you own a zero-emissions vehicle.
 Plus, you can get money off installation charges if you opt for an at-home charging station.
 Find out more here.

 Contact a member of our Ford Sales Team to find out more or book your test drive - call us on 028 8772 3376 or click enquire now button below.